Skip to main content

 Many attacks rely on lateral movement to maximize their scope and achieve a specific goal.
 Some attack types that commonly involve lateral movement are:

-In many cases lateral movement isn’t just a supporting tactic, it’s a critical mechanism that turns small compromises into large-scale incidents.
+Critically, lateral movement isn’t just a supporting tactic, it’s the key mechanism for turning small compromises into large-scale incidents.

 Why Does Lateral Movement (Still) Happen?